Utilities

 SDS-Convert

-The Python utility SDS-Convert converts SDS data files to selected format based on description in metadata (YAML) files.
+The Python utility SDS-Convert converts SDS files into the selected output format based on the descriptions provided in the metadata (YAML) files.

 Usage